cmorterud/cmorterud.github.io/_posts/2018-10-01-genetic-algorithm.markdown

 a fitness function to determine the similarity between a bitstring and the solution.

+## Fitness

-In genetics terminology, a potential solution is referred to as a chromosome
+In genetics terminology, a potential solution is referred to as a chromosome.

 To use a Genetic Algorithm, we need a fitness function which is passed a bitstring, and returns a score that represents the fitness